 Well, I think our class, Workout Shoes 101, is complete.
 You passed.

-We now know how to determine which workout shoes are best for our individual type workouts, so we can make smart choices that will motivate us to keep our midlife bodies in the best shape possible.
+We now know how to find the best workout shoes for women that are appropriate for our individual type workouts.
+We can make smart choices that will motivate us to keep our midlife bodies in the best shape possible.
 And, our feet will be happier for it, too!